genielabs/glabs.it/source/content/posts/portable-web-components/index.md

 </context-menu>
 ```

-The `z-using` attribute will create a new scripting scope out of a simple HTML tag in the page (the `main` tag in this case,
+The `z-using` attribute will create a new scripting context out of a simple HTML tag in the page (the `main` tag in this case,
 but it could have been a simple `div` also).

-So the button `(click)` event handler code (as for any script eventually defined inside that scope) will not be executed until the `context-menu`
+So the button `(click)` event handler code (as for any script eventually defined inside that context) will not be executed
-component is ready.
+until the `my-menu` component is ready.

-Furthermore, any component specified in the `z-using` tag is automatically available as a variable in that
+Furthermore, any component specified inside the `z-using` tag is automatically available as a variable in that
-scripting scope, with the name converted to [Camel case](https://en.wikipedia.org/wiki/Camel_case) (so `my-menu` becomes `myMenu`):
+scripting context, with the name converted to [Camel case](https://en.wikipedia.org/wiki/Camel_case) (so `my-menu` becomes `myMenu`):

 <p class="codepen" data-height="421" data-theme-id="dark" data-default-tab="result" data-slug-hash="RwQepbV" data-user="genielabs" style="height: 421px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">